 If you have a valid visa to travel to the US, you will not need to apply for ESTA.
 The initial security checks will have been carried out as part of your visa application.

-How do you apply for ESTA?
+How to apply for ESTA

 ESTA applications can be only be made online.
 You can apply individually or on a group basis.

 The ESTA application collects biographic information and answers to VWP eligibility questions.
 You’ll be asked to provide details about yourself, including your contact details and passport number, your travel itinerary and accommodation while in the US.

 You will also be required to answer the following nine eligibility questions:

 - Do you have a physical or mental disorder; or are you a drug abuser or addict; or do you currently have any of the following diseases (communicable diseases are specified pursuant to section 361(b) of the Public Health Service Act): Cholera, Diphtheria, Tuberculosis infectious, Plague, Smallpox, Yellow Fever, Viral Hemorrhagic Fevers, including Ebola, Lassa, Marburg, Crimean-Congo, Severe acute respiratory illnesses capable of transmission to other persons and likely to cause mortality.